microsoft/containers-toolkit/docs/command-reference.md

 #### Start-BuildkitdService

 Starts BuildKit service and waits for 30 seconds for the service to start.
-If the service does not start within the this time, execution terminates with an error.
+If the service does not start within this time, execution terminates with an error.

 **Parameters**